Skip to main content

 Board Policy

 1. What policies and procedures are required for compliance in offering independent study?
-(Updated 01-Jul-2022)
+(Updated 01-Jan-2025)

 Independent study statute requires that LEAs have adopted board policies to include, in part:

-2. Level of satisfactory progress a pupil must make and number of missed assignments allowed before an evaluation is conducted to determine whether the pupil should remain in independent study.
+2. The level of satisfactory progress a student must make, and the number of missed assignments allowed before an evaluation is conducted to determine whether the student should remain in independent study.
+EC sections 51747(b) and 51749.6(a)(9)

 4. Procedures for tiered reengagement strategies:

-• Traditional independent study: For pupils not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks, pupils found nonparticipatory in synchronous instruction as provided in EC Section 51747.5 for more than 50 percent of the scheduled times in a school month, or otherwise in violation of the written agreement.
+• Traditional independent study: For students not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks, students found nonparticipatory in synchronous instruction as provided in EC Section 51747.5 for more than 50 percent of the scheduled times in a school month, or otherwise in violation of the written agreement.
+EC Section 51747(d)

-• Course-based independent study: For pupils not making satisfactory educational progress in one or more courses, or otherwise in violation of the written agreement pursuant to EC Section 51479.5.
+• Course-based independent study: For students not making satisfactory educational progress in one or more courses, or otherwise in violation of the written agreement pursuant to EC sections 51749.5(a)(8)(C) and 51749.6.

 5. Opportunities for live interaction and synchronous instruction, pursuant to EC sections 51747(e) and 51749.5(a)(4)(C).